globocom/enforcement/README.md

 ## How does it work?

-The Enforcement service lists all the clusters orchestrated by Rancher through its API Rest.
-After obtaining all the clusters, the service configures all of them on the ArgoCD and requests the installation of the standard applications present in the configured Git repository.
-ArgoCD installs all applications on the configured clusters and guarantees that they will always be installed.
+Enforcement works as a Kubernetes Operator, which observes the creation of ClusterRule objects.
+These objects define rules that specify a set of clusters and the packages they are to receive.
+\
+\
+When Enforcement detects the creation of a cluster in the central Kubernetes service, it registers the cluster and asks ArgoCD to install the packages configured for the cluster.
+\
+\
+ArgoCD installs all packages in the cluster and ensures that they are always present.

 \
 ![alt text](https://raw.githubusercontent.com/globocom/enforcement-service/master/architecture.png)